 Strawman

-It is easier to argue with someone who isn’t there representing the opposing view, in fact it is down right weak to do it.
+It is easier to argue with someone who isn’t there representing the opposing view; in fact, it is downright weak to do so.
 Sporting etiquette dictates that if you are going to argue, make sure you have the opposing argument adequately represented.
+So, I am not online but with someone opposing the argument.

 Red Herring

-This is my favorite one; you just go on a tangent about something totally unrelated and confuse the opponents and audience.
+This is my favorite one.
+You go on a tangent about something totally unrelated and confuse the opponents and audience.

-To answer the question about how many death by guns there have been this year is to show you this list that starts off with how many abortions there have been to get you focused on that rather than on the number of gun deaths.
+To answer the question about how many deaths by guns there have been this year is to show you this list that starts with how many abortions there have been to get you focused on that, rather than on the number of gun deaths.
+They are protecting instruments of death with a pro-life red herring.

 Each of your conclusions must have a matching premise.